-- Regional/Coastal Location: Both sites share regional locations along the Victorian coast, offering alternative residential locations to larger urban or regional centres such as Melbourne or Geelong. - \ Gas-Free Suburb: 'The Cape' provides yet another example of a successful 'all-electric' development.
-Gas mains represent a redundant and path\dependant technology that 'locks in' fossil fuel use and high energy prices for years to come. - Certification-free: Unlike some of the other exemplars within this review, Cape Paterson Eco-Village did not prescribe to, or attain sustainability certification and provides an example where a strong vision that supports best practice can be achieved without formal certification (which may be challenging at East of Aberline with such a large number of landowners).
+- Regional/Coastal Location: Both sites share regional locations along the Victorian coast, offering alternative residential locations to larger urban or regional centres such as Melbourne or Geelong. - Gas-Free Suburb: 'The Cape' provides yet another example of a successful 'all-electric' development.
+Gas mains represent a redundant and path_dependant technology that 'locks in' fossil fuel use and high energy prices for years to come. - Certification-free: Unlike some of the other exemplars within this review, Cape Paterson Ecc-Village did not prescribe to, or attain sustainability certification and provides an example where a strong vision that supports best practice can be achieved without formal large number of landowners). certification (which may be challenging at East of Aberline with such a